Being Aware Of Less-Healthy Motivations For Working On Your Social Problems

 This is another classic one that can apply to all kinds of areas.
 People can get feelings of validation and approval from both internal and external sources.
 For example, an artist may feel internally validated by enjoying the creative process for its own sake, and receive external validation from steady sales of her work.
-In the social world internal validation could take the form of enjoying your friends and connecting with people, but not worrying much about how your social life looks to others.
-Someone could be externally validated by having lots of friends, being in the 'right' clique, being thought of as fun and popular, being constantly contacted and invited to places, and having people listen to their suggestions.
+In the social world internal validation could take the form of enjoying your friends and connecting with people, while not worrying much about how your social life looks to others.
+Someone could be externally validated by having lots of friends, being in the "right" clique, being thought of as fun and popular, being constantly contacted and invited to places, and having people listen to their suggestions.

 There are two problems with doing this: The first is that since your self-esteem can't stay upright on its own, you need constant boosts of external validation to keep it propped up.
 As soon as that outside praise goes away, you're back to where you started.
 The second is that you end up wanting more and more, and because your self-esteem isn't being generated from within, nothing will ever really be enough.
 There's always someone receiving bigger signs of external recognition than you are, and you'll take that as a sign that you're not as worthy as you thought you were.
 One weekend you get invited to three parties and feel amazing.
 The next you try to organize a movie night and no one wants to go, and you feel like a loser.
-You go to class and five people say 'hi' to you on the way there, and you feel like the man, then someone more popular walks by and you suddenly feel like you don't measure up.
+You go to class and five people say 'hi' to you on the way there and you feel like the man, then someone more popular walks by and you suddenly feel like you don't measure up.

-When people are insecure or unhappy with an aspect of their lives they'll sometimes unconsciously construct a happy, but unrealistic, vision of what their life would look like if they were totally over their problem.
-They imagine that once they've gotten to this place, all their problems will cease to exist.
-The rub is that this end goal is often nothing more than a vague daydream.
+When people are insecure or unhappy with an aspect of their lives they'll sometimes unconsciously construct a happy, but unrealistic, vision of what their life would look like if they were totally over their problems.
+They imagine that once they've gotten to this place all their problems will cease to exist.
+The rub is that this end goal is often nothing more than an ill-defined daydream.
 For example, someone who's lonely and socially clueless may conjure up an image where their life is perfect because they're so popular at a party that everyone is coming up to talk to them.